revsync09-dot/channel-manager/README.md

 This is made by

-Dudwig and Red_thz anybody claiming it's there's can result in legal or discord action.
+Dudwig and Red_thz and JThweb anybody claiming it's there's can result in legal or discord action.